 Creditors and IRAs and 401(k)s After Death

+When someone dies leaving an IRA or 401(k), the money might be use to pay their final bills under some circumstances.
+It depends on whether the account has a designated beneficiary other than the decedent's estate at the time of death.
 An IRA or 401(k) has a designated beneficiary if the decedent completed a beneficiary designation form for the account prior to their death.

-No Surviving Designated Beneficiary
+There's No Surviving Designated Beneficiary

 - The IRA or 401(k) account will pass into the decedent's probate estate and become available to pay the decedent's final bills, or

-When the Decedent's Estate Is the Named Beneficiary
+When the Decedent's Estate Is the Beneficiary